UCB-stat-159-f25/hw-2-samileong/README.md

 # Description

-This project reorganized the LIGO Gravitational Wave Detection Tutorial Notebook to ensure the repository was reproducible.
-It i
+This project reorganized the LIGO Gravitational Wave Detection Tutorial Notebook to ensure the repository was reproducible and nicely structured.
+It installed additional Python packages, the conda environment, and a Binder link.